multiply-org/sar-pre-processing/README.md

 ## Contribution and Development

-You are very welcome to contribute to MULTIPLY SAR-Pre-Processing.
+You are very welcome to contribute to SenSARP.
 To do so, please first make a fork into your own repository and then create a Pull Request.

 ### Reporting issues and feedback